juanfonsecaLS1/netvis-trafficflows/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-6-1.png)

-We can use a binned scale for the flows
+The continuous scale for the flows is OK, but we could also use a binned scale to better differentiate the traffic levels on different roads.

 ``` r
 ggplot(edinburgh_AADT)+